BASIC STEPS IN WRITING A LITERATURE PAPER

 reading and understanding the Ferrum College Honor Policy and the

-explanation of plagiarism in The Little, Brown Handbook,
+explanation of plagiarism in an English handbook,

 and for avoiding the undocumented use of the words or ideas of